housecurve/housecurve.github.io/docs/manual/sweep_tool.md

 ---
 layout: default

-title: Sweep Tool
+title: Sweep
 parent: Manual
 nav_order: 3
 ---

 # Sweep Tool
+Use the Sweep tool to measure your audio system with logarithmic sine sweeps.

+A sine sweep produces a better measurement than pink noise because it concentrates the signal power at one frequency at a time.
+The resulting measurement has a higher signal to noise ratio.

+The drawback to sweeps is they can't be used in real time, ex: to see the effect of tuning.
+Tuning with sine sweeps requires repeated measure-adjust-measure steps.
+Multiple sweep measurements must be averaged to capture the sound of a listening area.

+Single sine sweep measurements are included in the free version of HouseCurve.
+With the [Tuning Bundle](../DOWNLOAD.md#tuning-bundle), measurements can be averaged or compared, and phase and group delay plots are available.

-The Sweep Tool displays sweep measurements on top of the selected target curve and optionally a saved measurement (see: [Plots](plots.md)).
+The Sweep tool displays sweep measurements on top of the selected target curve and optionally a saved measurement (see: [Plots](plots.md)).
 The lower toolbar contains controls for sweep measurements.
 Some settings are shared with the Real Time tool.

 ![Sweep tool](/assets/img/sweep_tool.png "Sweep tool")